At which campus can I study this program?

 Program Learning Objectives

-- Use a combination of economic and sociological analytical tools to understand and explain complex community, environment and development issues.
+- Use a combination of economic and sociological analytical tools to understand and explain complex community, environment, and development issues, including their contested and uncertain nature.

-- Explain community power structures, politics, social dynamics, diverse value systems, ideologies, cultures, and individual and collective human behavior.
+- Explain community political and power structures, social dynamics, inequity, diverse value systems, ideologies, and cultures.

 - Describe important community, environment, and development policy issues occurring at community, state, national, and international levels.

-- Explain the connections between households, communities, and regions in a globalizing world.
+- Explain the connections between individuals, households, communities, and regions in a globalizing world, including the centrality of human interdependence and relationships for understanding community, environment, and development issues.

-- Think systemically and construct logical arguments in research design and research activities.
+- Research Skills: Think systemically and construct logical arguments in research design and research activities.

-- Use basic qualitative research skills, including interviews, focus groups, and surveys.
+- Use basic data collection research skills, including interviews, focus groups, and surveys.

-- Use basic quantitative research skills, including descriptive secondary data analysis and bivariate and multivariate statistical analysis.
+- Use basic qualitative and quantitative research skills, including coding, descriptive secondary data analysis, and bivariate and multivariate statistical analyses.

 - Use basic mapping analysis skills.

-- Discuss ideas confidently and freely in an academic fashion, both with faculty and with other students.
+- Communication & Civic Skills: Discuss ideas confidently and freely in an academic fashion, both with faculty and with other students.

 - Write clear and coherent research papers and essays, appropriate for the audience.